Updated: Aug 19

 The post WW II Winchester M70 is a true hunter’s rifle, and the DG version had all the reliability you needed.
 It had impeccable ancestry - but Winchester themselves interfered into that good lineage with varying obscene levels of adulterating the gene pool.
 Their initial post 1964 model, in order to save production costs was called an “improved” version by them - which is what I learned to be the ultimate employment of the USA term “spin”.

 Those first post 1964 rifles put a negative tick on the Winchester name for a long time - maybe forever.
 To be honest, it did not stay “the ugliest rifle".
 The final rendering of the “post 1964” M70s are appealing, and a pleasure to shoot.
 I can attest to this as I have shot and examined a late model in 6.5x55 in Colorado and can not fault it for non dangerous game hunting.

-This thread is about rifles to hunt Cape buffalo, and not kudu or blesbok or impala, so back to the .375 H&H and .458 Win Mag Winchester M70s:
+This thread is about rifles to hunt Cape buffalo, and not kudu or blesbok or impala, so back to the .375 H&H and .458 Win Mag Winchester M70 pre-64:

-Few shooters know that the initial M70s had a similiar problem of cracking their stocks behind the tang.
-History does not distinctly list the reasons, save for third parties to vaguely suggest that the “double radiused” tang design of the old Model 54 that remained in the Model 70 receiver was the cause of it.
+Not all pre-64 Winchesters were created equal, and few USA shooters know that the initial Winchester .375 H&H and .458 Win Mag rifles had a similiar problem of cracking their stocks behind the tang as the Ruger African.
+History does not distinctly list the reasons, save for third parties to vaguely suggest that the “double radiused” tang design of the old Model 54 that remained in the initial Model 70 receivers was the cause of it.

 The double radius tang from the Model 54, and used on the pre-war "pre-64" Winchester Model 70.